symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/010-getting-started.rst

     $ mysqladmin create symfony -u root

-This will create a new database called ``symfony`` - this is the name used by default in the Symfony Standard Edition, change as might be necessary.
+This will create a new database called ``symfony`` - this is the name used by default in the Symfony Standard Edition, change it as might be necessary.

 The Doctrine DBAL backend needs to be initialized, the following command will create the MySQL schema required to store the hierarchical